Availity/availity-ekko/README.md

 });
 ```

 Ekko also supports overriding defaults using command line arguments (useful to setup different configurations in WebStorm).
-The CLI commands are equivalent to the `config.js` object using dot notation.
-Using example configuration below, run `node index.js --ekko.port=8888` to override the web server port for `development` mode.
+The CLI commands are equivalent to the `config.js` object using dot notation and prefixed with `ekko`.
+Using example configuration below, run `node index.js --ekko.port=8888` to override the web server port.
+One can also pass the entire configuration file through a CLI arguement like `node index.js --ekkoConfig=/path/to/fileconfig-full.js`.

 ```javascript
 {